-Joe Bathelt's PhD research systematically looked at the development of children with visual impairment in the age range of 8 to 12 years, under the supervision of Prof Michelle de Haan, Dr Naomi Dale and Dr Alison Salt.
+Joe Bathelt's PhD research systematically looked at the development of children with visual impairment in the age range of 8 to 12 years, under the supervision of Prof Michelle de Haan, Prof Naomi Dale and Dr Alison Salt.
 The results of this study provided detailed information about the progression of children with visual impairment in mid-childhood, and helped to identify the strengths of children with visual impairment thereby highlighting areas that might need extra help and intervention.
 This knowledge informed the team's clinical practice and will be integrated to inform families, educators and doctors.

-After completing his PhD, Joe went on to a position as Research Associate at Cambridge University. https://www.neuroscience.cam.ac.uk/directory/profi...
+After completing his PhD, Joe went on to a position as Research Associate at Cambridge University, followed by a period as Lecturer in Psychology at Royal Holloway University of London.
+He currently holds a post at the University of Amsterdam.

 Michelle Downes obtained her MSc in Applied Paediatric Neuropsychology at UCL before starting her PhD at the UCL Institute of Child Health under supervision of Dr Fenella Kirkham and Prof Michelle de Haan.
 She in investigating the development of executive function in preschoolers with sickle cell disease.
 Michelle completed her PhD in 2016 and is now Lecturer at University College Dublin https://people.ucd.ie/michelle.downes